 University of Kentucky

-The Department of Computer Science at the University of Kentucky invites applications for a tenure-eligible, 9-month appointment (Regular Title Series) faculty position to begin August 2023.
-We seek excellent candidates in all areas, with specific needs in data science, software engineering, security, and systems.
+The Department of Computer Science at the University of Kentucky invites applications for multiple tenure-eligible, 9-month appointment (Regular Title Series) faculty positions to begin August 2024.
+We seek excellent candidates in all areas, with specific needs in AI/machine learning, software engineering/HCI, theoretical computer science, data science/data mining, wireless networks, computer systems and security.
 A demonstrated ability to collaborate with diverse teams to address grand societal challenges is highly desirable.
 Successful candidates must demonstrate a strong commitment to undergraduate and graduate education and be qualified to teach a broad range of courses in Computer Science.
 All regular title series faculty are expected to have a mix of research, teaching, and service to be negotiated annually with the chair of the department.
 We will consider all ranks, with preference for candidates at the assistant professor level.
 Tenure-eligible faculty are expected to build a strong research program in their chosen area and to be dedicated teachers, contributing to our instructional offerings at both undergraduate and graduate levels.

-The Department, housed within the College of Engineering, has 21 faculty members.
-We aim to be a diverse community of researchers and educators pursuing pioneering research in computer science as well as interdisciplinary research collaborations at the university and beyond; offering all students the highest quality instructional programs including Bachelor’s, Master’s, and PhD degrees in Computer Science, Master’s degree in Data Science, and Bachelor’s, Master’s, and PhD degrees in Computer Engineering; expanding our reach to marginalized and underrepresented students, including but not limited to persons of color, international, first generation, veterans, people with disabilities, and members of the LGBTQ+ communities; and serving the professional, local, state and global communities.
+The Department, housed within the College of Engineering, has 22 faculty members.
+We aim to be a diverse community of researchers and educators pursuing pioneering research in computer science as well as interdisciplinary research collaborations at the university and beyond; offering all students the highest quality instructional programs including Bachelor’s, Master’s, and PhD degrees in Computer Science, Master’s degree in Data Science, and Bachelor’s, Master’s, and PhD degrees in Computer Engineering; expanding our reach to marginalized and underrepresented students, and serving the professional, local, state and global communities.
 The degree programs in Computer Engineering are offered in collaboration with the Department of Electrical and Computer Engineering Department; the undergraduate programs in Computer Science and in Computer Engineering are ABET-accredited.

 The University of Kentucky is one of eight institutions in the United States with colleges of agriculture, arts and sciences, business, engineering, law, medicine, and pharmacy all on a single campus, making it uniquely suited for diverse interdisciplinary collaborations.
 Located in Lexington, one of the safest, most creative and well-educated cities in the nation, we offer an ideal setting in which to build a successful work-life balanced career.
 Lexington is the heart of the scenic Bluegrass Region, with many outdoor recreation opportunities and excellent public and private schools.
 To learn more about these benefits, please visit: https://www.uky.edu/hr/benefits.

 Applications are now being accepted.
-Review of submissions will begin immediately and continue until the position is filled.
+Review of submissions will begin immediately and continue until the positions are filled.
 Candidates must have earned a PhD in Computer Science or closely related field at the time employment begins.